RenuSolanki/EasyABM.jl/docs/src/schelling3d.md

 ## Step 5: Fetch Data

-In this step we fetch data of number of happy and sad agents at each time step as a dataframe with following function.
+In this step we fetch data of number of happy and sad agents at each time step as a dataframe with the following function.

 ```julia
 df = get_nums_agents(model, agent-> agent.mood == happy, agent-> agent.mood == sad,labels=["happy","sad"], plot_result=true)